Julius Fučík (composer): Biography

-Fučík was born in Prague, Bohemia, on 18 July 1872 when Prague was part of the Austro-Hungarian Empire.
-As a student, he learned to play the bassoon with Ludwig Milde, violin with Antonín Bennewitz, and various percussion instruments, later studying composition under Antonín Dvořák.
+Julius Ernest Wilhelm Fučík was born on 18 July 1872 in Prague, Bohemia, Austria-Hungary.
+As a student he learnt to play the bassoon with Ludwig Milde, the violin with Antonín Bennewitz, and various percussion instruments, later studying composition under Antonín Dvořák.

-In 1891, he joined the 49th Austro-Hungarian Regiment as a military musician.
+In 1891 he joined the 49th Austro-Hungarian Regiment as a military musician.
 He initially played in Krems by the Danube under Josef Wagner.
 In 1894, he left the army to take up a position as second bassoonist at the German Theatre in Prague.
 A year later he became the conductor of the Danica Choir in the Croatian city of Sisak.
 During this time, Fučík wrote a number of chamber music pieces, mostly for clarinet and bassoon.

-In 1897, he rejoined the army as the bandmaster for the 86th Infantry Regiment based in Sarajevo.
+In 1897 he rejoined the army as the bandmaster for the 86th Infantry Regiment based in Sarajevo.
 Shortly after, he wrote his most famous piece, the Einzug der Gladiatoren or "Entrance of the Gladiators".
-Originally titled Grande Marche Chromatique, his interest in Roman history led him to rename the march as he did.
-In 1910, Canadian composer Louis-Phillipe Laurendeau arranged "Entrance of the Gladiators" for a small band, under the title "Thunder and Blazes."
+Originally titled Grande Marche Chromatique for its use of chromatic scales, his interest in Roman history led him to rename the march as he did.
+In 1910 the Canadian composer Louis-Philippe Laurendeau arranged "Entrance of the Gladiators" for a small band, under the title "Thunder and Blazes."
 It is in this version that the piece is most familiar, universally associated with the appearance of the clowns in a circus performance.

-In 1900, Fučík's band was moved to Budapest where he found there were eight regimental bands ready to play his compositions, but he also faced more competition to get noticed.
+In 1900 Fučík's band was moved to Budapest where he found there were eight regimental bands ready to play his compositions, but he also faced more competition to get noticed.
 Having more musicians at his disposal, Fučík began to experiment with transcriptions of orchestral works.
+In 1907 while in Budapest he composed another march "The Florentiner March".

-In 1910, Fučík moved again, returning to Bohemia where he became the bandmaster of the 92nd Infantry Regiment in Theresienstadt.
+In 1910 Fučík moved again, returning to Bohemia where he became the bandmaster of the 92nd Infantry Regiment in Theresienstadt.
 At the time, the band was one of the finest in the Austro-Hungarian Empire, and he toured with them giving concerts in Prague and Berlin to audiences of over 10,000 people.

-In 1913, Fučík settled in Berlin where he started his own band, the Prager Tonkünstler-Orchester, and a music publishing company, Tempo Verlag, to market his compositions.
+In 1913 Fučík settled in Berlin, where he started his own band, the Prager Tonkünstler-Orchester, and a music publishing company, Tempo Verlag, to market his compositions.
 His fortunes began to wane with the outbreak of the First World War.
 Under the privations of the war, his business failed and his health suffered.
-On 25 September 1916, Julius Fučík died in Berlin at the age of 44, likely of a heart attack.
+On 25 September 1916 Fučík died in Berlin at the age of 44.
 He is buried in Vinohrady Cemetery in Prague.

+Fučík was the brother of the opera singer Karel Fučík and uncle of the journalist Julius Fučík, who shared his name.

+In popular culture

+A 1976 barrel organ recording of Fučik’s classic march Die Regimentskinder (English: Children of the Regiment) by the C. John Mears Organisation is prominently featured in the popular Atari Interactive video game RollerCoaster Tycoon.